wlav/cppyy/doc/source/installation.rst

  $ STDCXX=17 MAKE_NPROCS=32 pip install --verbose cppyy

-The bdist_wheel of the backend is reused by pip for all versions of CPython and PyPy, thus the long compilation is needed only once.
+The bdist_wheel of the backend is reused by pip for all versions of CPython and PyPy, thus the long compilation is needed only once for all different versions of Python on the same machine.
 Unless you build on the manylinux1 docker images, wheels for ``cppyy-backend`` and for ``CPyCppyy`` are disabled, because ``setuptools`` (as used by ``pip``) does not properly resolve dependencies for wheels.
-You will see a harmless error message to that effect fly by.
+You will see a harmless "error" message to that effect fly by in the verbose output.

-On Windows, some temporary path names may be too long and the build will fail in that case.
+On Windows, some temporary path names may be too long, causing the build to fail.
-To resolve, set the ``TMP`` and ``TEMP`` envars to something short, before building.
+To resolve this issue, set the ``TMP`` and ``TEMP`` envars to something short, before building.
 For example::

  > set TMP=C:\TMP
  > set TEMP=C:\TMP

-If you use the ``--user`` option to pip, make sure that the PATH envar points to the bin directory that will contain the installed entry points during the installation, as the build process needs them.
+If you use the ``--user`` option to pip and use pip directly on the command line, make sure that the PATH envar points to the bin directory that will contain the installed entry points during the installation, as the build process needs them.
-You may also need to install ``wheel`` first, if you have an older version of pip.
+You may also need to install ``wheel`` first, if you have an older version of pip and/or do not use virtualenv (which installs wheel by default).
 Example::

- $ pip install wheel --user
+ $ python -m pip install wheel --user
- $ PATH=$HOME/.local/bin:$PATH pip install cppyy --user
+ $ PATH=$HOME/.local/bin:$PATH python -m pip install cppyy --user

 PyPy 5.7 and 5.8 have a built-in module ``cppyy``.
 You can still install the ``cppyy`` package, but the built-in module takes